JmWangBio/DOSEL1000Viz/README.md

 1. Use the `app.R` file as the main entry point.
 2. The user interface and server functions for each tab are organized in separate files for modularity.

+## Benchmarking

+To demonstrate the robustness of GAM-derived signatures in the DOSE-L1000 database, we compared GAM-based signatures with those derived using the characteristic direction (CD) method across replicated perturbation conditions.
+To establish a baseline, we also generated 2000 random pairs of perturbation conditions across the dataset.
+For each pair, Jaccard indices were calculated for both methods.

+To reproduce the analysis:

+1. Download CD-based signatures and GAM-based signatures from the L1000CDS2 portal and DOSE-L1000-Viz (https://www.dosel1000.com).
+2. Run `01_get_inter_batch_and_rand_pairs.R` to generate pairs of conditions replicated across batches and random pairs of conditions.
+3. Run `02_calc_jaccard_inter_batch_and_rand_chdir.R` and `03_calc_jaccard_inter_batch_and_rand_gam.R` to calculate the distributions of Jaccard indices for each method.

 ## References

 Wang J, Novick S. DOSE-L1000: unveiling the intricate landscape of compound-induced transcriptional changes.
 Bioinformatics.
 2023;39(11):btad683.

+Duan Q, Reid S, Clark N et al. L1000CDS2: LINCS L1000 characteristic direction signatures search engine. npj Syst Biol Appl.
+2016;2:16015.